 Conclusion

 Make sure you’ve deployed the bot to the server before adding the webhook via the GET URL manually.
 Once set the bot will continue to work properly.
-If any problem arises, first check the server logs on Cyclic/other platforms, that will help you to debug your app and see where the problem is.
+If any problem arises, first check the server logs on Hop.io, which will help you debug your app and see where the problem is.
 Contact/follow me on Twitter @zippytyro.

 Suggested reading: How I got more than 3000+ telegram bot users overnight